gursharan1512/json-from-website-nodejs-kafka-scala-spark--redis/README.md

 Scripts folder contains files for setting up kafka and nodeJS in GCP VM
 * Upload nodeJSKafkaScripts file in GCP bucket
-* Change creatingVM.cfg file according to your project
+* Change gcpConfig.cfg file according to your project
-* Now upload creatingVM.cfg and createKafkaVM.sh file in cloud shell and run sh file
+* Now upload gcpConfig.cfg and createKafkaVM.sh file in cloud shell and run sh file

 Installation folder contains files for manually setting up kafka and nodeJS